BearYep/Pipelined-MIPS-CPU-Simulator/README.md

 # Pipelined-MIPS-CPU-Simulator

 Pipelined MIPS CPU Simulator for computer organization final project

-Support five instructions, including `add`, `sub`, `beq`, `lw` and `sw`.
+The following instructions are supported, including:
+- `add`
+- `sub`
+- `beq`
+- `lw`
+- `sw`

+## System Requirements

+- Python: 3.11.5

-## Running
+## How to run

-### You need to run this code in `Python 3.11.5`
-Before each execution, you need to enter your test data in `./input/memory.txt`, which should be the combined language code of MIPS.
+- Place your test data in `./input` and name it `memory.txt` prior to running.

+- Run the program by
+    ```bash
+    python main.py
+    ```

-Once you have done that, you can run the program directly and you will get a `result.txt` file containing the required results, see **Input & Output Files** for detailed results.
+    You will get a `result.txt` file containing the results as required for the project.
+    See **Input & Output Files** for details.

-## Input & Output Files
+## Input & Output

 ### Input: `memory.txt`
-You need to enter your input into this file.

-The format of the `memory.txt` should be the combined language code of MIPS.
+Input instructions must be placed in this file, and the format of instructions should in the form of **MIPS**.

 ### Output: `result.txt`

-The simulation results will be output in this file.
+Simulated results will be stored in this file, containing:

-It contains the state of each instruction at each cycle, the number of cycles it takes for the input code to run, and the final register and memory values.
+- States of each instruction at each cycle
+- Numbers of cycles it takes to run the input instructions
+- Final register and memory values